Joc Pederson Player Props: Giants vs. Astros

 Astros Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in MLB.

-- The Astros' 3.27 team ERA ranks second across all league pitching staffs.
+- The Astros' 3.22 team ERA ranks second among all MLB pitching staffs.

-- Astros pitchers combine to give up the seventh-fewest home runs in baseball (26 total, one per game).
+- Astros pitchers combine to rank 11th in baseball in home runs surrendered (30 total, one per game).

-- The Astros will send Garcia (2-2) out to make his sixth start of the season.
-He is 2-2 with a 4.00 ERA and 31 strikeouts through 27 2/3 innings pitched.
+- The Astros will send Brown (3-0) to the mound to make his sixth start of the season.
+He is 3-0 with a 2.37 ERA and 32 strikeouts through 30 1/3 innings pitched.

-- The right-hander's most recent time out came on Tuesday against the Tampa Bay Rays, when he threw six scoreless innings while giving up three hits.
+- In his most recent outing on Wednesday against the Tampa Bay Rays, the righty tossed seven scoreless innings while surrendering two hits.

-- The 26-year-old has an ERA of 4.00, with 10.3 strikeouts per nine innings, in five games this season.
-Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.